 Any concerns that you may have been exposed to or become infected with the novel coronavirus you should phone NHS 111 and NOT attend the GP surgery, Pharmacy or hospital Emergency Department unless you are seriously ill.

-FLU VACCINATIONS - If you are aged 65 and over ONLY we have our first clinic on Saturday 12 September 2020 - Please ring the surgery to book an appointment.
-Further dates will be available for the other age groups in October 2020.
+FLU VACCINATIONS - If you are aged 65 and over or in at at risk group - Please ring the surgery to book an appointment.

 Your Medicines, Your NHS